 Background information on the topic "How do I affect others?"

-Often our beliefs about how we affect others do not coincide with reality.
-This discrepancy between self-image and external image is often an obstacle to successful action.
-A realistic self-assessment is therefore a must for everyone who is in professional and personal contact with other people.
+Often our conviction about how we appear to others does not match reality.
+This self-image/other-image incongruence is often a hindrance to successful action.
+A realistic self-assessment is therefore a must for everyone who is in contact with other people, both professionally and privately.

-A complicating factor here is the diversity of roles we play in our lives.
-Our impact on others changes depending on the area of life.
-In order to develop the personality, it is necessary to focus on professional life, the 1 to1 encounter, as well as on private life.
-The distortions in our perception of self often stem from the need to correspond to a certain, self-created ideal.
-Gaining control over non-verbal communication in particular requires a lot of training, as this is usually an automatic, i.e. unconscious process.
-Non-verbal communication includes not only gestures and facial expressions, but also, among other things, how we form sounds, fill or leave pauses, or unconscious signals such as sighing.
+The diversity of our appearance is an additional complicating factor.
+Our effect on others changes in all areas of life.
+In order to develop our personality, it is necessary to focus on both our professional life, the 1:1 encounter, and our private life.
+The distortions in the perception of our self often stem from the will to conform to a certain self-created ideal.
+Above all, gaining control over non-verbal communication takes a lot of training, since it is usually automatic, i.e. unconscious.
+Non-verbal communication includes not only gestures and facial expressions, but also, among other things, the formation of sounds, filled or unfilled pauses, or the emission of sighs.

-Analyses of one’s own behaviour, e.g. via video camera, facilitate self-reflection and alternative behaviour strategies can then be practised.
+By analyzing one's own behavior, e.g. via video camera, self-reflection is facilitated and alternative behaviors can be practiced.

-The first judgement, and hence the other’s decision to accept or reject you, is made in the first seconds of an encounter.
-This process is unconscious and cannot be prevented.
+The first judgment, and thus the decision between accepting or rejecting one's own person, is made in the first few seconds of an encounter.
+This process is unconscious, and thus cannot be prevented.
 On the other hand, our self-image is capable of change.
-It is therefore up to us to influence how we mediate ourselves.
-New influences should be incorporated into the concept of self-expression, positive ones must be recognized and retained and obstructive ones avoided.
+Accordingly, it is up to us to exert influence on the mediation of our self.
+It is necessary to let new influences flow into the concept of self-image, to retain existing ones and to avoid obstructive ones.

-The Management Institute Dr. A. Kitzmann leads the seminar “How do I affect others? - Feedback intensive” almost every second week in Münster, Hamburg, Berlin, Frankfurt, Stuttgart, Munich, Vienna and Zurich.
+The Management Institute Dr. A. Kitzmann conducts the seminar "How do I affect others? - Feedback intensively" almost every other week in Münster, Hamburg, Berlin, Leipzig, Cologne, Frankfurt/M., Stuttgart, Munich, Vienna, Zurich and Warsaw.